PhilipVigus/CV/README.md

 **Quick and effective learner**

- While working at Aspire I provided cover for an absent colleague and was able to get quickly become an effective part of the team.
+As Aspire I provided cover for an absent colleague and quickly become an effective part of the team.
 As a result I won employee of the month in my first month of employment, despite having never worked in the sector before.
 At Noah's Ark Children's Hospice I had to be extremely adaptable, as I was given a wide variety of tasks across a number of roles including reception and the fundraising, marketing and care teams.
 I have also taught myself a number of skills in my own time, including programming with Javascript, CSS and HTML, and how to compose and synthesize classical music using a digital audio workstation.

 ## Education